Faculty Tutorial: Examples of Plagiarism

-Plagiarism is a type of cheating that involves the use of another person's ideas, words, design, art, music, etc., as one's own in whole or in part without acknowledging the author or obtaining his or her permission.
+Plagiarism is a type of cheating that involves the use of another person's ideas, words, design, art, music, etc., as one's own in whole or in part without acknowledging the author or obtaining their permission.
 Plagiarism is not just restricted to written text, but is applicable to other works such as ideas, design, art, and music.
 See examples of the common types of plagiarism below.

 Copying another writer's work with no attempt to acknowledge that the material was found in an external source

-Copying material from several writers & rearranging with citation
+Copying material from several writers and rearranging with citation

 Insufficient Citation